A view across the river from The Brocas

 The lawns to the west of the railway

-arches - a putting green until the late 1980s.
+arches where there was a miniature golf course until the late

 Beyond the Arches